bougueil/erlang-redi/README.md

 end
 ```

-The cache is a gen_server that could be added to a supervision tree.
+Redi is a gen_server that could be added to a supervision tree.

 Example:
 ------